Visit each heading below and go directly to the information:

 Will I need to fill out the FAFSA each year?

 Yes, you will need to complete the FAFSA for each academic year in which you plan on applying for federal student aid.
-The FAFSA for the upcoming academic year is available after October 1.
-The 2019-20 FAFSA is required for federal loans covering fall 2019 through summer 2020.
-The 2020-21 FAFSA, which will be available beginning October 1, 2019, is required for federal loans covering fall 2012 through summer 2021.
+The 2020-21 FAFSA is required for federal loans for the fall 2020, spring 2021, and summer 2021 semesters.
+The 2020-21 FAFSA, which will be available beginning October 1, 2020, is required for federal loans for the fall 2021, spring 2022, and summer 2022 semesters.

 How do I accept my financial aid?